Citgo Six: Overview

-The executives were arrested on November 21, 2017 and accused of signing an agreement that was "unfavorable" for the Venezuelan subsidiary.
+The executives were arrested on November 21, 2017, and accused of signing an agreement that was "unfavorable" for the Venezuelan subsidiary.

-The executives have denied the charges against them and have stated that they are victims of a political move by the Venezuelan Maduro-led government to pressure the United States government.
+The executives denied the charges against them and stated that they were victims of a political move by the Venezuelan Maduro-led government to pressure the United States government.
 They were granted house arrest in December 2019, but were sent back to jail on the same day that President Donald Trump received Juan Guaidó (Maduro's opponent in the Venezuelan presidential crisis) at the White House.
-On November 26, 2020 the executives were sentenced on corruption-related charges.
+On November 26, 2020, the executives were sentenced on corruption-related charges.

-On April 30, 2021 they were issued a measure of house arrest, but were transferred to El Helicoide after the extradition of Maduro-linked Colombian businessman Alex Saab in 2021, who was facing federal money laundering charges in the United States.
+On April 30, 2021, they were issued a measure of house arrest, but were transferred to El Helicoide after the extradition of Maduro-linked Colombian businessman Alex Saab in 2021, who was facing federal money laundering charges in the United States.
 The US government demanded the immediate release of the executives.

 On March 9, 2022, one of the Citgo Six was released following a meeting between US officials, including US Ambassador to Venezuela James B. Story, and Venezuelan President Nicolás Maduro.

-The families of the five remaining executives were a part of the Bring Our Families Home campaign which advocates to bring home wrongful detainees and hostages.
-Their images are featured in a 15-foot mural in Georgetown (Washington, D.C.) along with other Americans wrongfully detained abroad.
+The families of the five remaining executives were a part of the Bring Our Families Home campaign which advocates for bringing home wrongful detainees and hostages.
+Their images are featured in a 15-foot mural in Georgetown (Washington, D.C.) along with those of other Americans wrongfully detained abroad.

-On October 1, 2022 the remaining five members of the Citgo Six were released following a prisoner exchange.
+On October 1, 2022, the remaining five members of the Citgo Six were released following a prisoner exchange.

+On December 27, 2023, the Citgo Six were honored by Sylvester Turner for being exemplary members of the business community, for their moral, ethic and family values.

+The mayor's proclamation also honored the businessmen for being a great example of the American Dream, and for their resilience, determination, strong courage and faith to survive physical and psychological tortures of the brutal and extreme ordeal.

+Mayor Turner also proclaimed that December 19 in the city of Houston will be celebrated as “The Citgo Six Day.”